At Mutek Festival ’03 – Montreal, Canada

 Peter and Thighpaulsandra donned the fluffy suits once again for every show during this particular phase.

 Debut performances of all songs except “Triple Sons and the One You Bury (Instrumental).”
-It’s difficult to name track 2; you can hear for a fact it incorporates ANS sound effects, and Peter definitely looped snippets of “The Restitution of Decayed Intelligence II” over it, but what with the raindrop sound effects generally applied to it, it seems to be “Drip Drop” from the “Live Four” phase.
+It’s difficult to name track 2.
+You can hear for a fact it incorporates sound effects from the “ANS” sessions Coil did earlier in 2003, and there may be looped snippets of “The Restitution of Decayed Intelligence II” in there too, but what with the raindrop sound effects, it seems to be “Drip Drop” from the “Live Four” phase.
+As far as I can tell, the next two versions of the track do not incorporate any raindrops, so “ANS” is a better name for them, but for the sake of consistency, we’ll just refer to the song as presented at this show and the next two as “Drip Drop (ANS).”

 Before the show, Thighpaulsandra (acting as the speaker for the band), says, “Good evening.
 We, we are Coil.
 Thank you for coming to the second night of Mutek.”

 Before “Radio Weston,” Thighpaulsandra says, “This is ‘Radio Weston.’”
+Bootlegs often have the track misspelled as “Radio Westin.”
 This version would later be released on the 1st edition of 2004’s Black Antlers as “Wraiths and Strays (from Montreal).”

 After “The First Five Minutes After Death,” Thighpaulsandra says, “Thank you very much.
 That’s it for tonight.
 Thank you very much.
 We’ve been Coil.”
 Peter chimes in, “Thank you very much.
 Thanks for coming!”